rachelrobbinsmayhill/clustering_project/README.md

 #### 4. FORMULATING HYPOTHESES
-The project started with the hypothesis that the size and location of the property would have the greatest impact on the value of the property itself, followed by the number of bedrooms and bathrooms.
+The project started with the hypothesis that the lot size, finished square feet, and location of the property would have the greatest impact on the residual error.

 #### 5. DELIVERABLES:
-- [x] Github Repo - containing a final report (.ipynb), acquire & prepare Modules (.py), other supplemental artifacts created while working on the project (e.g. exploratory/modeling notebook(s)).
+- [x] Github Repo - containing a final report (.ipynb), acquire & prepare modules in the form of a Wrangle.py, as well as supplemental files such as imports.py.
 - [x] README file - provides an overview of the project and steps for project reproduction.
 - [x] Draft Jupyter Notebooks - provide all steps taken to produce the project.
-- [x] Python Module File - provides reproducible code for acquiring,  preparing, exploring, & testing the data.
+- [x] Python Module File - provides reproducible code for acquiring and preparing the data.
-- [x] acquire.py - used to acquire data
-- [x] prepare.py - used to prepare data
+- [x] wrangle.py - used to acquire data and prepare data
 - [x] Report Jupyter Notebook - provides final presentation-ready assessment and recommendations.
-- [x] 5 minute presentation to stakeholders (Zillow Data Science Team.
+- [x] 5 minute presentation to stakeholders (Zillow Data Science Team).

 ## II.
 PROJECT DATA CONTEXT